-It is strongly suggested that extensive landscaping such as reseeding or sodding of lawns not take place during this time period as no waivers to this policy will be granted.
+It is strongly suggested that extensive landscaping such as seeding, reseeding or sodding of lawns not take place during the timeframe of this policy as no waivers to the policy will be granted.

-We regret any inconvenience that this action may cause and thank you for your anticipated cooperation
+We regret any inconvenience that the implementation of this policy may cause and thank you for your anticipated cooperation and assistance in preserving our water supply.